fedechiappero/ionic_chat/README.md

-# Chat
+# Chat (WIP)

 This project was made as final project of the course Technology Seminary.
 A private chat room thought to be used by an enterprise for their internal communication.
-Backend Ruby on Rails APIRest, Frontend Ionic.
+Backend [Ruby on Rails APIRest](https://github.com/fedechiappero/Api-Chat-Rails), Frontend Ionic.

-## Functionality
+## Functionality (Expected)

-* Autentication with Devise.
 * Registration is only with an email provided by the enterprise email server (@yourdomain.com by default).
 * Private chat rooms, either personal or group.
 * All the messages are encrypted in the server-side.